 On August 8, 2024 the Company entered into a Securities Purchase Agreement (the "Agreement") with EnTrust Emerald (Cayman) LP, a Cayman Islands limited partnership ("EnTrust"), and the EGA Sponsor (collectively with EnTrust, the "Purchasers") (related parties of the Company through its affiliation with the EGA Sponsor), pursuant to which the Company agreed to issue and sell to the Purchasers an aggregate of 25,510 shares of Series B Convertible Preferred Stock, par value \$0.0001 per share (the "Series B Preferred Stock"), and warrants (each, a "Warrant" and collectively, the "Warrants") to purchase, in the aggregate, up to 5,000,000 shares of the Company's Class A common stock, par value \$0.0001 per share (the "Common Stock").
 The Company issued20,408 shares of Series B Preferred Stock and a Warrant to purchase up to 4,000,000 shares of Common Stock to EnTrust on the Initial Closing Date and received gross proceeds of approximately \$0.4 million.
-Pursuant to and subject to the terms and conditions of the Agreement, the Company expects to (i) issue the remaining 5,102 shares of Series B Preferred Stock and a Warrant to purchase up to 1,000,000 shares of Common Stock to EG Sponsor on a subsequent closing date, which shall be no later than August 15, 2024 (the "Subsequent Closing Date") and (ii) receive additional gross proceeds of approximately \$5.1 million on the Subsequent Closing Date.
+Pursuant to purchase up to 1,000,000 shares of Common Stock to EG Sponsor on a subsequent closing date, which shall be no later than August 15, 2024 (the "Subsequent Closing Date") and (ii) receive additional gross proceeds of approximately \$5.1 million on the Subsequent Closing Date.